dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 Imagine that you inherited $1 million, but your greedy stepsister has contested the will in court.
 The decision is expected tomorrow.
 Your lawyer assures you that you have a strong case and that you have a 95% chance to win, but he takes pains to remind you that judicial decisions are never perfectly predictable.
 Now you are approached by a risk-adjustment company, which offers to buy your case for $910,000 outright -take it or leave it.
 The offer is lower (by $40,000) than the expected value for waiting for the judgement ($950,000), but are you quite sure you would want to reject it?
 If such an event actually happens in your life, you should know that a large industry of "structured settlements" exists to provide a certainty at hefty price, by taking advantage of the certainty effects.

+### Denominator neglect

+The idea of denominator nelect helps explain why different ways of communication risks vary so much in their effects.
+You read that "a vaccine that protects children from a fatal disease carrries a 0.001% risk of permanent disability."
+The risk appears small.
+Noe consider another description of the same risk: "One of 100,000 vaccinated children will be permanently disabled."
+THe second statement does something to your mind that the first does not: it calls up the image of and individual child who is permanently disabled by a vaccine; the 99,999 safely vaccinated children have faded into the background.

+As predicted by denominator neglect, low-probability events are much more heavily weighted when decribed in terms of relative frequencies (how many) than when stated in more abstract terms of "chances," "risk," or "probability" (how likely).

 ### Endownment Effect pg.
 292

 Suppose you hold a ticket to a sold-out concert by a popular band, which you bought at the regular price of $200.
 You are an avid fan and would have been willing to pay up to $500 for the ticket.
 Now you have have your ticket and you learn on the Internet that richer or more desperate fans are offering $3,000.
 Would you sell?

 If you resemble most of the audience at sold-out events you do not sell.
 Your lowest selling price is above $3,000 and your maximum buying price is $500.
 This is an example of an endownment effect.

+### Gambler's fallacy

+People expect that the essential charcteristics of the process will be represented, not only globally in the entire sequence, but also locally in each of its parts.
+In considering tosses of a coin for heads or tails, for example, people regard the sequence H-T-H-T-T-H to be more likely than the sequence H-H-H-T-T-T which does not appear random, also more likely than the sequence H-H-H-H-T-H, which does not represent fairness of coin.

+After observing a long run of red on the roulette wheel, for exaple, most people erroneously believe that black is noe due, presumably because the occurence of black will  result in more representative sequence than the occurence of an additional red.

 ### Halo Effect pg.
 199